 In 2019, Project Homeless Connect was asked to operate Shelter at Orenco Station, which served as a 90 day severe weather shelter at Sonrise Church.
 In addition to the severe weather shelter, a day center was also established, providing a safe place for people experiencing homelessness to receive meals, showers, and assistance with resources.

 When the COVID-19 pandemic unexpectedly transpired, Project Homeless Connect expanded their efforts even more!

-Now, in addition to our one day events, Project Homeless Connect oversees multiple severe weather and emergency shelters, employs a team of street outreach workers who engage with those that are unsheltered within our community and continues to operates a day center!
+In addition to our one day events, Project Homeless Connect oversees multiple severe weather and emergency shelters, employs a team of street outreach workers that engage with those that are unsheltered within our community, and continues to operate a day center!

-Our Day Center, now serves a diverse group of guests by providing a safe space, that offers access to computers, charging stations, laundry, showers, and food.
-Here our staff work towards building trust and connecting our guests with critical resources they need and would otherwise be without.
+Our Day Center serves a diverse group of guests by providing a safe space to come.
+The day center has access to computers, charging stations, laundry, showers, and food.
+Our staff work towards building trust and connecting our guests with critical resources they need and would otherwise be without.